b4rton/signal-newsroom/README.md

 ## Working draft 8/16/17
 ### By Barton Gellman

 Journalists have made growing use of [Signal Private Messenger](https://whispersystems.org/) as a channel for confidential sources to make contact and share information.
-They can make a Signal dropbox more secure with a few precautions.
-Other precautions, which apply to news sources, are not covered here.
+Simple precautions in the newsroom make for a much safer Signal dropbox.
+Sources may take their own additional precautions, not covered here.

 ## Risks